By Madeline Bocaro

 Listen to ‘China Girl’ 2020 remix from rarities disc released Easy Action label in 1977.

 Photos by Madeline Bocaro,

 @ The Palladium NYC March 18, 1977

 © Madeline Bocaro 2020.
-No part of the materials available through madelinex.com may be copied, photocopied, reproduced, translated, re-blogged or reduced to any electronic medium or machine-readable form, in whole or in part, without prior written consent of Madeline Bocaro.
-Any other reproduction in any form without permission is prohibited.
-All materials contained on this site are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without prior written permission of Madeline Bocaro.
+No part of the text on this site may be copied, photocopied, reproduced, translated, re-blogged or reduced to any electronic medium or machine-readable form, in whole or in part, without prior written consent.
+Any reproduction in any form without permission is prohibited.
+All materials are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without the prior written permission of Madeline Bocaro.

 madelinex.com is a non-profit blog created for educational and research purposes.
 Any content that may violate copyright or free usage laws will be removed immediately upon request.